 Price per bar: £1.83

 I feel that this tastes least like a protein bar more of a tasty sweet snack.
 There is none of that classic dry crumbly texture I usually associate with a protein bar.
-From this list, it is not the highest in protein, but it is by far the tastiest option.
+It is not the highest in protein, but it is by far the tastiest option.
 They come in a wide range of flavours and I have found them to be widely available, even in little shops like a small WHSmiths.
-You can also bulk buy from their website and get a taster pack of 6 bars for a tenner
+You can also bulk buy from their website and get a taster pack of 6 bars for a tenner.

 The One Highest in Protein -> Misfits Plant Powered Protein Bar